 We need look no further than Fontainebleau Castle outside Paris for inspiration in describing why we too find this table so captivating.
 When Rosso Fiorentino (Giovanni Battista di Jacopo) crossed the Alps and began work on the Galerie François I as part of the transformation of what had been a rural hunting lodge into a royal palace, he established a vocabulary of design that influenced painters, sculptors, and furniture designers around Europe for centuries to come.
 And while some of these elements seen on this table, such as garlands of fruit and flowers, were used by earlier artists including Carlo Crivelli, it was the Europe-wide dissemination of designs from the Galerie that forever link them with Rosso.
 Ultimately, the garlands date back to ancient times and were featured in frescoes on the walls of Roman villas.
 Renaissance artists such as Rafael and Pinturicchio used to descend on ropes at night by torchlight to marvel at and later to incorporate the images they discovered in these "grottoes" as "grotesque" ornamentation in their own masterpieces.

 Roman architecture provided another feature visible on this table and also used by Rosso Fiorentino.
 It involves the human and animal figures defining a column or division on the facades of ancient buildings and found in Rosso's stucco figures in the Galerie François I. A term, named for the Roman god Terminus who was responsible for boundaries, was used in Roman architecture to delineate space such as support pillars spread out along the fronts of temples.
 In furniture crafted during the Renaissance in France, designers such as Sambin and Androuet du Cerceau used terms as decorative elements providing the boundaries at either side of a cabinet and as supporting members for table tops and cabinet layers.
-Terms are distinguished from their better known cousins, caryatids, by being male rather than female figures.
+Terms, also known as telamons and atlantes, are distinguished from their better known cousins, caryatids, by being male rather than female figures.

 At the four corners of this table, we do not have complete terms but rather a combination of elements creating an architectural feel for the decorative vertical boundaries.
 At the top is the head of a lion, its muffle intricately carved and effusive to the point of resembling a man's beard.
 Below the lion's head is a vertical garland of fruits and leaves above an extended acanthus leaf.
 At the base of each corner is a curled leaf punctuating the overall design with the acanthus, that most versatile of Roman vegetation embraced by imperial architects and sculptors.